idibidiart/react-native-responsive-grid/README.md

 `wrap` may be supplied as prop to Row.
 Currently, `flexWrap: 'wrap'` has known issues in React Native (see: [https://github.com/facebook/react-native/issues/8960](https://github.com/facebook/react-native/issues/8960)).
 So the default is 'nowrap' unless `wrap` is provided as prop on the row.

 These make up the basic rules.
 As you can see the number of rules is _far_ fewer than with bare-bone Flex.
-This makes it a much simpler task to create sophisticated dynamic layout behavior.
+This makes it a much simpler task to create sophisticated dynamic layout behavior (fewer knobs and switches.)

 ### Sizing & Offsets